Božidar Radošević: Career

-In Debreceni VSC Radosevic was a three times in a row named for the Player of the Month by the fans.
+In Debreceni VSC Radosevic was a three consecutive times named for the Player of the Month by the fans.
 He defended a complete season and helped the team to secure third place in the league.

 After qualifying matches in Europa League and the failure of Debreceni VSC, he accepted the offer from Iranian club Persepolis and signed contract for two years.
 In his new club, he made his debut against Sanat Naft in front of 80,000 Persepolis fans.
 Persepolis won the game and Radosevic provided a clean sheet during the 90 minutes.
 Radošević enjoys great popularity in Iran and Tehran.
 He is with his loyalty, work and behavior deserved a special place in hearts of all Persepolis fans forever.

 Persepolis became the champion after 9 years with impressive statistics in Persian Gulf Pro League and also very successfully performed in the AFC Champions League 2017 where they have reached the semifinal.

 Great success was achieved with Croatian expert coach on the bench Branko Ivanković.

 His second season didn't perform that much, only 3 games but Radošević won Super Cup and again Persian Gulf Pro League.
 The team also reached the finals of the AFC Champions League 2018 which they lost against Kashima Antlers.

 On 19 April 2018, he signed a three years contract extension with the Tehran-based club.

 Radošević third season in Persepolis was also successful.
 The team won three competitions Persian Gulf Pro League, Hazfi Cup and Super Cup.
 Radošević performed well in some matches but still was second choice in Persepolis.
 The first goalkeeper was Alireza Beiranvand.
 At the end of the season Croatian coach Branko Ivanković left the team and signed contract with Saudi Professional League team Al-Ahli.

 After Ivanković era Argentine coach Gabriel Calderon becomes the new coach of Persepolis.

 After three years of waiting, Radošević gets a chance as the first goalkeeper in front of Beiranvand which was an unexpected move by Calderon.
 First half season Rado performed perfectly without conceding a goal.
 He was selected for the half season best eleven in the Persian Gulf Pro League.
 Calderon left the bench in December 2019.

 In February 2020 he signs a new four-year contract making him the longest-serving foreigner in Persepolis history.